PIVX-Project/PIVX-SPMT/README.md

 ## Credits
-This work is based on the following Dash projects:
+A huge part of this work is inspired by the following Dash projects:
 - https://github.com/chaeplin/dashmnb
 - https://github.com/Bertrand256/dash-masternode-tool

-## Donations
-If you like this tool, feel free to coffee me:
-*DMEC4jnPmFjuVFsbGU2tX6V4ncUDD27dxo*